Skip to content

 Tools Available to CodeBuddy

-CodeBuddy Code has access to a set of powerful tools that help it understand and modify your codebase:
+CodeBuddy Code has access to a powerful set of tools to help it understand and modify your codebase:

 ToolDescriptionRequires Permission

-AskUserQuestionAsk users multiple-choice questions to gather information or clarify ambiguitiesNo
+AskUserQuestionAsk the user multiple-choice questions to gather information or clarify ambiguitiesNo

 BashExecute shell commands in your environmentYes